zksync-association/zksync-upgrade-verification-tool/Docs/emergencyUpgradeDocs/README.md

 ### **Connect Wallet using Wallet Connect**

+![Note]
+Remember that you will need to connect to the governance web app with your safe & choose Ethereum Sepolia Testnet as the network for all your interactions.

 **You will need to connect to the governance web app with your safe**.
 Use WalletConnect for that: